 Rev Haile was arrested early in the morning of 23 May 2004 and taken to Police Station #1 in Asmara, the capital.
 Two other Christian leaders were arrested with him, Dr Kiflu Gebremeskel (chair of the Eritrean Evangelical Alliance) and Pastor Tesfatsion Hagos of Rhema Evangelical Church in Asmara.
 During the three leaders’ arrests, police officials confiscated the keys to their church offices and threatened their wives.

 Initially the men were held in police cells, but they were transferred to the notorious maximum-security Wengel Mermera Central Criminal Investigation interrogation centre, part of Asmara’s 2nd Police Station.
-It is believed that many of Eritrea’s prominent political and military prisoners are incarcerated in this dungeon-like inner labyrinth of cells, as well as Christian leaders.
+It is believed that many of Eritrea’s prominent political and military prisoners are incarcerated in this dungeon-like inner labyrinth of cells, as well as 21 church leaders.